 - U.S. Department of Agriculture (USDA) and its partners, including DEEP and the CT Department of Agriculture, will continue to do everything they can to support states and producers.
 USDA is coordinating closely with state officials and other federal departments on rigorous surveillance, reporting, and control efforts.

-To help you navigate important information related to these events, USDA has an Avian Influenza webpage with aggregated resources to keep you up-to-date and provide guidance for backyard poultry owners.
+To help you navigate important information related to these events, the Connecticut Department of Agriculture and the U.S. Department of Agriculture have Avian Influenza webpages with resources to keep you up-to-date and provide guidance for backyard poultry owners.

 Current scientific evidence indicates that outbreaks of highly pathogenic avian influenza HPAI usually involve the death of a large number of waterfowl or shorebirds – as opposed to individual birds people may find on their property.
 As a result, when it comes to surveillance of dead wild birds as an early detection measure, DEEP will primarily focus on events that involve large numbers of birds.
 At this time, we will not routinely be testing individual birds that are found dead – especially if they are backyard birds – robins, sparrows, pigeons, cardinals, etc. – which are not considered to be highly susceptible to Bird Flu.
 We are, however, interested in all mortality events and will follow up on those that we feel are indicative of a potential HPAI or other wildlife disease outbreak.